-- Applicable on all the surfaces like wood, paper, fabric, rocks, metal, rubber, glass, pottery, ceramics etc.
+- Applicable on all surfaces like wood, paper, fabric, rocks, metal, rubber, glass, pottery, ceramics, etc.

-- Fine points for sophisticated designs which leaves precise and tremendously visible marks.
+- Fine points for sophisticated designs that leave precise and tremendously visible marks.

 - Available in various different colors to serve all your purposes.